Puerto Rico has three bioluminescent bays.

 La Parguera bio bay is located at the southwestern tip of Puerto Rico.

 This is the only bioluminescent bay in Puerto Rico that allows tourists to swim with the glowing plankton.
-The visibility of the bioluminescence is much better in the water with a mask (compared to viewing from out of the water).
+However, La Parguera typically has the lowest concentration level of plankton (compared to the two other bio bays).

 Below is a video showing La Parguera bioluminescent bay: